Howuhh/MHRW/README.md

 # MHRW

-metropolis hastings random walk implementation with pyspark
+Metropolis hastings random walk implementation with pyspark.

 # How to use